 - 25 Nobel Prize winners amongst its current and former staff and students

 - Manchester is in an ideal location to explore the nearby cities of Leeds and Liverpool

-- Hour away from the beautiful Lake District and two hours from London by train
+- 1 hour away from the beautiful Lake District and 2 hours from London by train

 - Lively, cosmopolitan city offering a vibrant mix of multicultural attractions

 - Situated in the south-central part of North West England, fringed by the Cheshire Plain to the south and the Pennines to the north and east

 - Centre of the arts, the media, higher education, and commerce

 Partner university's areas of study

 Who can go?